digidem/comapeo-core/src/server/README.md

 ### Deploying with fly.io

-CoMapeo cloud can be deployed on [fly.io](https://fly.io) using the following steps:
+CoMapeo Cloud can be deployed on [fly.io](https://fly.io) using the following steps:

 1. Install the flyctl CLI tool by following the instructions [here](https://fly.io/docs/getting-started/installing-flyctl/).
 2. Create a new app on fly.io by running `flyctl apps create`, take a note of the app name.